Slodziak190q/Slodziak190q/README.md

 - 👋 Hi, I’m @Slodziak190q
-- 👀 I’m interested in programing discord bots in discord.js
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning C
-- 📫 You can message me on discord Azor#2137
+- 📫 You can message me on discord Azor#1010

 <!---
 Slodziak190q/Slodziak190q is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.